mjallow2021/demoDocker/Advanced/README.md

-We cover advanced topics like:
+We cover advanced topics such as:
 - docker swarm
 - overlay networks
 - Node management